-Many studies have measured doses of radiation for dental radiography, but only some have estimated effective dose.
+Many studies have measured absorbed doses for dental radiography, but only some have estimated effective dose.
 Much published work on conventional dental radiographic techniques pre-dates the recent revision of tissue weighting factors by the ICRP (ICRP 2007).
 This revision altered the existing tissue weighting factors and specific weighting factors were added for salivary glands, brain, gall/bladder, heart, lymphatic nodes, oral mucosa and prostate.
 As salivary glands, brain and oral mucosa are often irradiated during dental X-ray examinations, this means that studies using old weighting factors will very likely give different results to those using the new factors.
-Furthermore, variation in the technical parameters of the X-ray equipment and image receptors used in studies means that care should be taken when comparing dose estimations from different studies.
+Furthermore, variation in the technical parameters of the X-ray equipment and image receptors used in studies.
 Because it is a relatively new technique, most dental CBCT dosimetry research has used the more recent tissue weighting factors.
 Nonetheless, it is still important to recognise that the doses reported for one dental CBCT machine may be quite different to another and that ranges of dose are more appropriate to use than absolute figures.

-2.4: Radiation risk
+2.5 Radiation risk

-Radiation detriment can be considered as the total harm experienced by an irradiated individual.
-In terms of stochastic effects, this includes the detriment-adjusted nominal risk of cancer and hereditable effects.
-The detriment-adjusted risk factor for the whole population is 5.7×10^{-2} Sv-1.
+Radiation detriment can be considered as the total harm, with an estimate of the severity of that harm, experienced by an exposed group and its descendants as a result of the group's exposure to radiation.
+Detriment is sex and age dependent, so the risk factors depend on the population group exposed.
+In terms of stochastic effects, this includes the detriment-adjusted nominal risk of cancer and heritable effects.
+The detriment-adjusted risk factor for the whole population is $5.7 \times 10^{-2} \text{ Sv}^{-1}$.
 Regarding cancer, radiation detriment considers cancer incidence weighted for lethality and life impairment.
 Table 2.1 was taken from ICRP (2007) and it gives the breakdown of this summed figure into its constituent elements.
-Hereditable effects are believed to be negligible in dental radiography (White 1992) and this is also true for dental CBCT.
+Heritable effects are believed to be negligible in dental radiography (White 1992) and this is also true for dental CBCT.